Morphisms on the modular curve $X_0(p)$ and degree $6$ points: Introduction

 This paper focuses on the case when $g(Y)\geq2$.
 A useful result here is the De Franchis-Severi theorem.

 \begin{theorem}[De Franchis-Severi] Let $X$ be a compact Riemann surface of genus $g\geq2$.
-Then the following two statements hold: \begin{enumerate}[label=(\alph*)] \item For a fixed compact Riemann surface $Y$ of genus $\geq2$, the number of non-constant holomorphic maps $X\to Y$ is finite. \item There are only finitely many compact Riemann surfaces $Y$ of genus $\geq2$ which admit a non-constant holomorphic map from $X$. \end{enumerate} \end{theorem}
+Then the following two statements hold: \begin{enumerate}[label=(\alph*)] \item For a fixed compact Riemann surface $Y$ of genus $\geq2$, the number of non-constant holomorphic maps $\pi: X\to Y$ is finite. \item There are only finitely many compact Riemann surfaces $Y$ of genus $\geq2$ which admit a non-constant holomorphic map from $X$. \end{enumerate} The sets in part $(a)$ and $(b)$ are not only finite, but are in fact explicitly computable \cite[Theorem 5.7]{BakerGonzalezPoonen2005}. \end{theorem}

-This is an opposite situation from the genus $0$ or $1$ case where there can be infinitely many morphisms to $\PP^1$ or an elliptic curve.
+This differs from the genus $0$ or $1$ case where there can be infinitely many morphisms to $\PP^1$ or an elliptic curve.
 Therefore, it makes sense to try to determine possible morphisms from a fixed curve $X$ to a curve of genus $\geq2$, especially if $X$ is a modular curve.

+Baker, Gonz{\'a}lez-Jim{\'e}nez, Gonz{\'a}lez and Poonen \cite{BakerGonzalezPoonen2005} consider the maps from $X_0(N)$ and $X_1(N)$ to curves of genus $g\geq2$ and get some interesting results.
+For example, they proved that for each $g\geq2$, the set of new modular curves (curves whose Jacobian is a quotient of $J_1(N)_{\textup{new}}$) over $\Q$ of genus $g$ is finite and computable.
+They also proved that for each $G\geq2$, the set of new modular curves over $\Q$ of gonality $\leq G$ is finite and computable and obtained several results giving restrictions on new modular hyperelliptic curves over $\Q$.
+We use some of their results in the proofs of our main theorems.

-Baker, Gonz{\'a}lez-Jim{\'e}nez, Gonz{\'a}lez and Poonen \cite{BakerGonzalezPoonen2005} consider the maps from $X_0(N)$ and $X_1(N)$ to hyperelliptic curves and it is natural to try extending their results by considering the maps to non-hyperelliptic curves.
+It is natural to try extending their results by considering the maps to general curves of genus $g\geq2$.

 In this paper we study the modular curve $X_0(p)$ for $p$ prime.
 The reason for considering only the prime levels is that the arguments become simpler and more computable.
 For example, all simple factors $A\subseteq J_0(p)$ occur with multiplicity $1$ and are associated with newforms.
+In particular, $J_0(p)=J_0(p)^{new}$, enabling us to use the results of \cite{BakerGonzalezPoonen2005}.
+Moreover, $J_0(p)$ has only finitely many abelian subvarieties over $\Q$.
+This is not the case for composite levels, see \Cref{J0p_finite_subvarieties} and \Cref{J0N_infinite_subvarieties}.